FAR-Lab/CrossCulturalDriving/README.md

 Logitech Gaming Software and Logitech G Hub and also CLOSE them both before entering play mode(otherwise it will not run and will crash on exiting play mode).
 Make sure the wheel shows up in Logitech G Hub before closing G Hub.
 To use the Oculus Quest 2 headset, open Oculus Link through the desktop and also open it on the Quest 2 and leave both open.

 ## Notes
 These notes concern the simulator in development and are subject to change.
+The standard operating procedure is documented on overleaf.
+Ask @DavidGoedicke for access.
 ### Setup
 Git:
 Once you pulled the repository you need to initialize the submodule ReRun: